syncfusion-content/reactjs-docs/ReactJS/CircularGauge/Legend.md

     >

     </EJ.CircularGauge>,
-		  document.getElementById('circulargauge-default')
+		  document.getElementById('gauge')
 );

 {% endhighlight %}

 ### Legend Item Click

-You can get the legend item details such as *Rangeindex, bounds and shape* by subscribing the [`legendItemClick`](../api/ejcirculargauge#events:legenditemclick) event of the circular gauge.
+You can get the legend item details such as *RangeIndex, bounds and shape* by subscribing the [`legendItemClick`](../api/ejcirculargauge#events:legenditemclick) event of the circular gauge.
 When the legend item is clicked, it triggers the event and returns the legend information

 {% highlight javascript %}